mengtong0110/InferDPT/README.md

 Run the following code to get the Perturbed Generation:

 ```
-python main.py  #You need to modify the variable to your input data (Prefix Text) and get the Perturbed Generation.
+python main.py --eps 6.0 --model gpt-4  #You need to modify the variable to your input data (Prefix Text) and get the Perturbed Generation.
 ```

 #### step2.
 Extraction Module